Jackie Durkan – Making a Difference in the Early Years Sector with an MA in Early Childhood Studies

 For many of those years, they were working year-round with full days of 7 am to 6.30 pm.
 However, with the onset of the Covid-19 pandemic, they decided to roll back the service slightly, moving to a 38-week per year service, reducing the working day to 8.30 am to 1.30 pm.

 Part of this decision was thanks to Jackie’s longer-term ambition for her career in the early years sector.

 She has her eyes set on working for a governing body of the sector and trying to bring about change that can improve working conditions for those in early years settings.
 This is where Portobello Institute comes in.

 “I wanted to have the MA.
 I was doing a bit of psychology teaching online for another college last year.
-With the MA, I was planning on going into Tusla or An Cosán or one of the training colleges.
+With the MA, I was planning on going into Tusla or An Cosán or one of the training colleges,” she said.